kokpheng/kubernetes/Documentation.md

 - image is named `tomcat:9.0`
 - docker container `tomcat:9.0` exposes a port `8080` where Tomcat application server will listen by default

-Next, we will use the kubectl apply command to take the directives from this file and apply it to our cluster.
+**Next**, we will use the kubectl apply command to take the directives from this file and apply it to our cluster.
 ```
 kubectl apply -f ./deployment.yaml